Overlake Hospitalists devote their practice to the care of hospitalized patients.

 What if I need another specialist while in the hospital?

-Consultations from other physicians are necessary in some cases and the Hospitalist can arrange for these as necessary.
-If you have already been seeing other doctors at Overlake or elsewhere, be sure to let us know so that we can keep them informed about your hospital stay.
+In some cases, consultations from other physicians are necessary, and the Hospitalist can arrange for these as necessary.
+If you have already been seen by other doctors at Overlake or elsewhere, be sure to let us know so that we can keep them informed about your hospital stay.

 What if I don't have a regular primary care physician?

-The Overlake hospitalists, and other hospital staff, can assist in finding a doctor for you to see after leaving the hospital.
+The Overlake hospitalists, and other hospital team members, can assist you in finding a doctor to see after leaving the hospital for follow-up care.
 Records from your hospital stay can be sent to this physician.

 When we conduct a clinical trial at Overlake Medical Center protecting the well being of our patients is our first concern.
 Our patients are always our top priority.